mingyen066/Cuda-PyTorch-Installation-Guide/README.md

 # Install Cuda
 https://developer.nvidia.com/cuda-toolkit-archive \
 Choose the cuda version that you want to install (say, 10.0), and assume the machine environment is Ubuntu18.04.\
-I recommend install cuda by local runfile because it has good command-line prompts that can help you to install install cuda, and set PATH environment for cuda automatically. \
+I recommend install cuda by local runfile because it has good command-line prompts that can help you to install cuda, and set PATH environment for cuda automatically. \
-**DO NOT INSTALL nvidia driver via cuda debian file because it usually leads installation problem.**
+**DO NOT INSTALL nvidia graphic driver via cuda installation file because we have already done in the previous step** **I have tried to install graphic driver via cuda installation file but it usually leads installation problem.**

 ## Add Cuda to Path
-you can **either** append two lines of code below into ~/.bashrc
+You can **either** append two lines of code below into ~/.bashrc
 ```bash
 export PATH=/usr/local/cuda/bin:$PATH
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/cuda/lib64
 ```
-then type the command below in the bash
+then type the command below into the bash
 ```bash
 source ~/.bashrc
 ```